Draggie306/CheatSheets/A level/source/Computer Science.md

 Application data from the above application layer often has large filesizes, such as uploading a 10GB video file, and thus must be split into segments, or TCP packets, and then numbers these sequentially.

 The port number (a 16 bit number) is also added in this layer.
+Servers listen

+1. Application layer
+2. Transport layer
+3. Internet layer
+4. Data Link/Network Interface layer.

-Servers listen on specific well-known port numbers like 443 for HTTPS for oncoming connections.
+Each layer has its own specific well-known port numbers like 443 for HTTPS for oncoming connections.
 On the client end, ephemeral port numbers are assigned so received data can be passed up from the transport layer to the application layer to the correct, unique application.

 > If there are 65,535 TCP connections or more at a time all accessing some data, new connections cannot be established as this is the 16-bit limit for the transport layer!